 Michelle J. Hindin is director of the Population Council’s Reproductive Health Program.
 With a focus on advancing rights, improving equity, and expanding access, the Population Council’s Reproductive Health Program generates high-quality evidence to inform programs and policy solutions.
 Hindin provides intellectual and technical leadership for the program, and collaborates closely across the Council, including with the other research programs and country offices.

-Prior to joining the Population Council, Hindin was a Professor in the Department of Population, Family, and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health, since 2001.
-She also served as Lead Researcher on adolescent sexual and reproductive Health in the Department of Reproductive Health and Research at the World Health Organization in Geneva from 2014-2017.
-She has led technical assistance efforts on population, family planning, and health themes with national counterparts in Ghana, the Philippines, Rwanda, and many others.
+Prior to joining the Population Council, Hindin was a tenured Professor in the Department of Population, Family, and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
+While there, she advised more than 25 PhD students.
+Hindin also served as Lead Researcher on adolescent sexual and reproductive Health in the Department of Reproductive Health and Research at the World Health Organization in Geneva from 2014 to 2017.
+She continues to be adjunct faculty at the Bloomberg School of Public Health.